abbyazari/abbyazari.github.io/_pages/group.md

 author_profile: true
 ---

-# Members of Azari Research Group (ARG)
+The Azari Research Group (ARG) pursues machine learning and other automated methods for advancing our knowledge of planetary space environments.

-ARG is actively recruiting!
-See details on applying at [abbyazari.github.io/join](https://abbyazari.github.io/join).
+ **_ARG is actively recruiting!
+See details on applying at [abbyazari.github.io/join](https://abbyazari.github.io/join)._**

 ## Students